Sixteen years of inclusive insurance regulation

 Still, technology presents an opportunity to test out more financially viable ways of reaching underserved groups.
 Regulatory sandboxes are another way that regulators are encouraging innovations to make insurance more inclusive.

 When the Securities and Exchange Commission of Pakistan issued regulatory sandbox guidelines, they included a parameter to screen applicants for proposals that increased financial inclusion.
 The Reserve Bank of Fiji cited the role of innovation in striving toward an improved standard of living and financial inclusion in their FinTech Regulatory Sandbox Guideline.
-This looks to be no longer just an emerging market priority: the UK’s Financial Conduct Authority in its two most recent sandbox cohorts had called for applications addressing issues of access and exclusion.
+This is clearly an on-going trend and one that extends beyond emerging markets: applications for the UK’s Financial Conduct Authority regulatory sandbox calls for products and services to demonstrate how they address issues of access and exclusion.

 A renewed interest in dedicated licensing